qpsorge/AlphaGo_CNN_MCTS/README.md

 ### Génie Logiciel
-Classes has been implemented to design the rollout, the MCTS tree & the MCTS nodes :
+Several classes have been implemented to design the rollout, the MCTS tree & the MCTS nodes :
 * Rollout (in rollout.py)
 * MCTSNode (in MCTS.py)
 * MCTSTree (in MCTS.py)